About America’s Cup Sailing Charters in San Diego

-Sail The Iconic Stars & Stripes
+Sail The Iconic America’s Cup

-Stars & Stripes is an authentic America’s Cup Racing Yacht, and is available for our public sailing tours, private sailing charters, and team-building events!
+America’s Cup is an authentic America’s Cup Racing Yacht, and is available for our public sailing tours, private sailing charters, and team-building events!
 For our public sailing tours, you can see our available openings and book your tour online!
 For our private sailing charters and team-building events, contact us today!

-Stars & Stripes USA-11 is an International America's Cup Class (IACC) racing yacht used by Team Dennis Conner in an effort to defend the prestigious America's Cup trophy held by San Diego Yacht Club.
+STARS & STRIPES USA-11 is an International America's Cup Class (IACC) racing yacht used by Team Dennis Conner in an effort to defend the prestigious America's Cup trophy held by San Diego Yacht Club.
 With her 1992 state-of-the-art carbon hull and spars, Stars & Stripes is lighter, larger, and faster than previous generations of America's Cup boats.
 Join us for three hours of interactive and exciting FUN sailing San Diego Bay!